Neill's Story

 Immediately following college, he worked at Goldman Sachs Headquarters in NYC where his writing talent was noted, prompting some members of the Legal division to urge Neill to apply to law school.
 His love of writing, meaningful discourse and respectful debate probably influenced his decision to pursue a career in Law.
 However, not without regrets.
 He often said he wished that he had become a teacher.

 Because Law School was all consuming for three years, including summer semesters, it left no time for employment.
-However, he did act as a legal intern for a Corporate and Litigation Practice in Stockholm, Sweden during a semester.
-Drafting domestic and international commercial contracts-more writing!
+However, he did act as a legal intern for a Corporate and Litigation Practice in Stockholm, Sweden where his assignment was domestic and international commercial contracts-more writing!
 He also served on the Georgetown Immigration Law Journal and was a member of The International Law Society and Corporate Law Association while in school.

 Following graduation, Neill was admitted to the New York State Bar Association upon taking his sole Bar Exam.
-One of his first positions was at a Manhattan law firm as an Associate in the Litigation Dept. His writing and oratory talents, polished in part at THS, were put to good use as an attorney.
+His first position was at a Manhattan law firm as an Associate in the Litigation Dept. His writing and oratory talents, polished in part at THS, were put to good use as an attorney.
 Writing challenges included briefs and other litigation documents in state and federal courts, preparing discovery documents, and preparing expert witnesses for trial.
-The arguing and debating he enjoyed during high school was used in a successful oral argument before the New York Supreme Court in motion for criminal re-sentencing and drafting model legislation to reform NY juvenile justice laws.
+The arguing and debating he enjoyed during high school was used in a successful oral argument before the New York Supreme Court in motioning for criminal re-sentencing and in drafting model legislation to reform NY juvenile justice laws.

 Neill was well known for his Irish wit and sense of humor.
-His Track Coach at THS told him that this plus his gentleness and selflessness were good for the team.
-He was a voracious reader; a cartoon artist with hilarious text from a young age; he wrote and edited a Neighborhood newspaper with his brother and friends as a child; he enjoyed playing the piano and the guitar; he loved acting on stage, and did so at many venues, including at The Merrimack Repertory Theater; he was a joyful writer of many stories, screenplays, adult fiction and children’s books, many seen by his family and some read by them.
-But sadly, the 12 “lost years” due to three failed back surgeries, implants, treatments, complications and subsequent depression stole his dream of possibly being published.
-He was a connoisseur of movies, particularly independent films and those that reflected his off-beat personality.
+His Track Coach at THS wrote him that this plus his gentleness and selflessness were good for the team.
+He was a voracious reader; a cartoon artist with hilarious text from a young age; he wrote and edited a Neighborhood newspaper with his brother and friends as a child; he enjoyed playing the piano and the guitar; he loved acting on stage, and did so at many venues, including at The Merrimack Repertory Theater; he was a joyful writer of short stories, screenplays, adult fiction and children’s books.
+But sadly, the 12 “lost years” following three failed back surgeries, implants, procedures, treatments, complications, an unsuccessful salvage surgery and subsequent depression stole his dream of possible publication.
+He was a connoisseur of movies, including foreign and independent films, and those that reflected his off-beat personality.
 He delighted in entertaining friends & family by spontaneously quoting verbatim lengthy spoken lines of characters from favorites, with truly authentic mimicry, sometimes as a duet with his brother or a friend; he enjoyed doing pro bono legal work and other volunteerism, including traveling to disaster sites to assist and tutoring schoolchildren in the Bronx.
 He hugely enjoyed travel to foreign cities, but he left his heart in New York City.

 Neill was a fun-loving guy.
 He was probably never happier than when engaging in devilment with his friends throughout grade school, high school and probably even during college, unless it was playing with and reading to his three young nephews whom he adored and from whom he received much love in return.